rdrake98/coppertop-bones/src/bones/README.md

 #### including other code
 ```
-load bones.std                              // loads a module into the kernel
+requires bones.std                          // loads a module into the kernel
-from bones.std import each, print           // adds the name each and print to this module's scope
+from bones.std use each, print           // adds the name each and print to this module's scope
 ```

 <br>